markbegma/homebridge-hdl-buspro/README.md

     - *"sensor8in1"* - multisensor
     - *"relaylock"* - custom use of light relay to control a lock
     - *"drycontact"* - dry contact relay
+    - *"relaycurtains"* - relay curtains (have to be calibrated in HDL)
+    - *"relaycurtainvalve"* - custom usage of curtains relay to control a water valve
 - `channel` [optional]
-Specify channel for a specific light group or dry contact of relay
+Specify channel for a specific light group, curtains or dry contact of relay
 - `area` [optional]
 Needed for some dry contact relays
 - `nc` [required]